Clinical Mental Health Counseling

 - Acquire an understanding of ethical and legal considerations related specifically to the practice of clinical mental health counseling.

-The master's program in clinical mental health counseling consists of content areas in counseling including coursework in foundations of counseling, theory and techniques, appraisal, human development, research methodology, and group counseling.
+The clinical mental health counseling specialization includes coursework in professional, ethical and leagl issues in counseling theory and techniques, appraisal, human development, research methodology, and group counseling, consiststent with CACREP professional standards.
 Additional coursework in four clinical areas is required for licensure as a professional counselor.
 All students must complete a supervised practicum and internship experience.
-Upon successful completion of the academic requirements in the Clinical Mental Health Counseling program, the Counselor Education program will formally endorse the student for the Professional Counselor (PC) license and/or employment appropriate to the clinical mental health counseling program.
+Upon successful completion of the academic requirements in the Clinical Mental Health Counseling program, the Counselor Education program will formally endorse the student for the Professional Counselor (LPC) license and/or employment appropriate to the clinical mental health counseling program.
 Graduates of the program are eligible for certification as National Certified Counselors.

-The Master's program in Clinical Mental Health Counselor Education at Ohio University is accredited by the Council on Accreditation of Counseling and Related Educational Programs (CACREP).
-By maintaining CACREP accreditation, the program strives to provide the highest quality of faculty and curriculum standards.
+The Clinical Mental Health Counseling program specialization of the M.Ed.
+Counselor Education degreeat Ohio University is fully accredited by the Council of Accreditation for Counseling and Related Educational Programs (CACREP) through 2016 and the department will be seeking reaccreditation for the program during that time.
+By maintaining CACREP accreditation, the program strives to provide the highest quality of faculty and curriculum standards

 For more information, please contact: